-Often we don’t think much about it until we’re asked to be a godparent, or our own child is baptised.
+Often we don’t think much about baptism until we’re asked to be a godparent, or our own child is baptised.
 I know I didn’t.

 If you were baptised as a baby or child chances are you don’t remember much about your own baptism.
 The most I knew about my own were from the photos.
 So even though it may be something you’ve done it’s kinda all new because you were so young at the time.

 So – What Is Baptism?

 In short baptism is 2 things happening together:

 1. What We Can’t See – God’s Spirit Coming to Live in the Child